7 Safest Essential Oils for Toddlers and Children

 Safety Tips When Using Essential Oils on Toddlers

-Here are basic reminders when applying essential oils on babies:
+Here are basic reminders when applying EOs on toddlers:

-- Take time to read labels when buying bottled essential oils to ensure that it is all-natural instead of produced from synthetic ingredients, which could cause harm on your baby.
+- Take time to read labels when buying bottled essential oils to ensure oils are all-natural or organic rather than produced from synthetic ingredients, which could cause harm to your toddler.

 - Do not buy oils that warn about using them for topical treatment.
 They might be too strong for use on toddlers.

 Summary of Tips for Working With Essential Oils